GROWING MUSHROOMS ON LOGS

 The benefits of log culture is that they are low maintenance, can be kept outside year-round, and will continue to produce good crops of mushrooms for several years after they begin fruiting.
 They also don't require any specialised equipment.
 Just the logs themselves, a drill to make holes for the dowels, and some wax to seal the holes afterwards.

 There are a few key requirements to consider when sourcing logs for your mushroom project.
-These are getting the right wood type, harvesting it at the right time of year, and being the right size of logs.
+These are getting the right wood type, and cutting good quality logs of the right size.

 SIZE OF LOGS